hubsterio/docs/docs/api/0_overview.rst

     * - Production
       - https://events.hubster.io

+.. _ref_api_identity_interaction:

 Identity to API Resource Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below is a depiction on how a business application first obtains an **access token**,